PierceRoberts34/multimodal-anomaly-detection/README.md

 Markov is an unsupervised anomaly detection approach for finding unusual patterns in sequential data.
 Low-likelihood state transitions are marked anomalous.

 ### IForest
 Isolation Forest is an unsupervised anomaly detection algorithm.
 Our model uses cyclical encoding to represent time of day as a feature, paired with the information about the sensor itself.
+Cyclical autoencoding allows a machine learning algorithm to interpret the same time on different days as similar, and avoids creating a "jump" such as that between 12:59 and 1:00 or between 2359 and 0000 in time encoded in a standard 24-hour format.

 ## Installing Requirements
 ### UV (Preferred)